-Drawn from the insights of RA experts Neal Wyatt and Joyce G. Saricks, these grab-and-go pamphlets for readers will help your library’s users find their next favorite book.
+Drawn from the insights of RA experts Neal Wyatt and Joyce G. Saricks, these resources for readers will help your library’s users find their next favorite book.

 Beginning with a quick overview of the genre, the pamphlet offers a list of key authors, both past and current, with recommended titles for getting started.
 It concludes with a list of suggested titles in other genres that will encourage readers to expand their horizons.
 Designed to fit in commonly sized literature racks, they're also useful tools for your next RA interview.
 Patrons will be eager to start exploring your library’s collection even before they reach the last page!